 - The Company has not adopted a special practice regarding its communication with the shareholders, which includes the Company's policy on the submission of questions by the shareholders to the BoD.
-At present, there is no established special procedure regarding the submission of questions by the shareholders to the Board of Directors, since, any of the shareholders is able to address the Shareholder Service, submitting requests and questions, which, if deemed necessary, are transferred in group to the Board of Directors for further process and the relative response or update is sent without delay to the person concerned.
+At present, there is no established special procedure regarding the submission of questions by the shareholders to the Board of Directors, since, any of the shareholders is able to address the Shareholder Service, submitting requests and questions, which, if deemed necessary, are transferred in group to the Board of Directors for further process and the relative response or update is sent without delay to the person concerned, always on the basis of the principle of equal treatment of shareholders.